Sticktron/AhAhAh/README.md

 * Configurable TouchID support!
 * Disable the Lock button so the video plays until the screen sleeps (more time to catch someone with sticky fingers!)

-Licence:
-You may not use any of the supplied materials for any commercial use whatsoever.

 ### Device Compatibility